bregman-arie/mobile-dev-notebook/android_cheatsheet.md

 2. Add a new line like: `<color name="colorAccent">#03DAC5</color>`
 3. You can now use reference it this way: `"@color/colorAccent"`

+### Images

+Drag and drop images to res -> drawable (if drawable doesn't exists then right click on "res" -> new -> Android Resource Directory)

 ### Toasts (AKA small popup?)

 ##### Show toast for a long time